 Spending vs Saving: Which is better?

-This is one of the most common topics we usually hear being discussed by adults and even teens, often leading to stark disagreements.
-We have most definitely been on either side of the spectrum, supporting either one of the schools of thought.
-With no clear or certain answer to the question, the best solution to this paradox would inevitably be: to know when to spend and when to save.
+This is the one of the most common topics we usually hear being discussed by adults and teens, often leading to stark disagreements.
+We have most definitely been on either side of the spectrum supporting either one of the schools of thought.
+With no clear or certain answer to the question, it is inevitable that the best solution to this paradox would be: to know when to spend and when to save.
 Below are some points that we can consider while deciding if we should hold back our expenses or splurge it all.

-Does this mean we should not save money?
+Does that mean we should not save money?

-Not exactly.
-To evaluate if we should save or spend our money, it is imperative that we consider all aspects of our personal finance and also the stability of the global economy.
-COVID-19 has inevitably suggested that adaptability is one of the most important determinants that could either sustain or destroy most industries.
-Needless to say, we should never be complacent in assuming our employability and it would make perfect sense to have sufficient money placed aside as savings for ‘rainy’ days, should any economic-changing events occur in the future.
+Not exactly, in order to evaluate if we should spend or save money, it is imperative that we consider all aspects of our personal finance and also the stability of the global economy.
+COVID 19 has inevitably suggested that adaptability is one of the most important determinants that could either sustain or destroy most industries.
+Needless to say, we should never be complacent in assuming our employability and it would make perfect sense to have sufficient money placed aside as savings for ‘rainy’ days, should any economic changing events occur in the future.

-In addition, over-expenditure during a thriving economy may not always be the most viable option.
+Also, over-expenditure during a thriving economy may not always be the most viable option.
 It also makes perfect economic sense to save money when our economy is booming!
-Back to the example of the car – if we had purchased it when our economy was thriving, we would have incurred a higher interest rate on our loan (as interest rates are usually higher during an economic boom), hence, the total interest payable for the same car (assuming the price was the same) would have been comparatively higher.
+Back to the example of the car, if we had bought it when our economy was thriving, we would have incurred a higher interest rate on our loan (as interest rates are usually higher during an economic boom), hence, the total interest payable for the same car (assuming the price was the same) would’ve been comparatively higher.

 Needless to say, responsible borrowing is the bedrock of any sustainable economic system, be it on a personal or corporate level.
-We should not over-leverage with the hope that the economy will remain as it is and should only borrow or spend (borrowed money) if we can pay it back.
+We should not over leverage with the hope that the economy will remain as it is and should only borrow or spend (borrowed money) if we are able to pay it back.

-We should always seek greater economic understanding as there is no one-size-fits-all, especially within the economy.
-We must not always be fixated on our prior understanding of the ever-changing economy but rather be eager to seek opportunities to grow our existing wealth.
-One option which should always be considered is the ability to spend and save concurrently.
-Yes, that’s possible by simply spending on assets rather than liabilities.
-We should clearly distinguish between the two, and be extremely mindful when spending on either one.
+Also, we should always seek greater economic understanding as there is no one size fits all, especially within the economy.
+We should not always be fixated on our prior understanding on the ever changing economy but rather be eager to seek opportunities in order to grow our existing wealth.
+One option that should always be considered is the ability to spend and save concurrently.
+Yes, that’s actually possible by simply spending on assets rather than liabilities.
+We should clearly distinguish between the two and be extremely mindful when spending on either one.

 All of the above are just guides to consider when we receive our next paycheck.
-Personal savings will always be the best option in an ever-changing, uncertain economy.
-With that, we shouldn’t neglect the opportunity to grow assets that could, in turn, generate greater income than its existing debt liabilities.
-That being said, what would you do- save or spend?
+Personal savings will always be the best option in an ever changing, uncertain economy.
+With that, we shouldn’t neglect the opportunity to grow assets which could in turn generate greater income than it’s existing debt liabilities.
+That being said, what would you do?
+Save or Spend?